Katie Jones with Detroit Mom shares her experience of embracing all things winter at Crystal Mountain.

-We recently had the pleasure of hosting Katie from Detroit Moms, who brought her family up from the metro Detroit area to experience a classic Northern Michigan winter getaway.
+We recently had the pleasure of hosting Katie from Detroit Mom, who brought her family up from the metro Detroit area to experience a classic Northern Michigan winter getaway.
 As a self-proclaimed "non-skier" but part of a newly founded "ski family," Katie shared some fantastic insights on how to make the most of a resort stay—even if you aren’t the one hitting the black diamonds.

 Here are a few of our favorite highlights from her trip: